erinhollett/WatchLater/README.md

 # WatchLater – CPAN-144-RNA Group 6

-WatchLater ia a website that lets users discover and view details about movies, and save movies to their personal watchlist.
+WatchLater is a website that lets users discover and view details about movies, and save movies to their personal watchlist.
 It integrates data from the TMDb (The Movie Database) API to display accurate movie metadata, posters, and search results.
 It demonstrates multi-page routing, modular React components, basic state management, and integration with the TMDB (The Movie Database) search API.

 ---